JetBrains/amper/docs/Documentation.md

   java:
     targetVersion: 1.8   # from the Pot.yaml
 ```

+## Extensibility

+_NOTE: Extensibility is not yet fully designed or implemented._

+TODO...

 ## Brief YAML reference
 YAML describes a tree of mappings and values.
 Mappings have key-value paris and can be nested.
 Values can be scalars (string, numbers, booleans) and sequences (lists, sets).